Dice

 Shame - that’s where Papaw taught me to whittle.

-other spellings: the house, family place, family farm, old place, the old homeplace, the home place, and home place farm
+variations: the house, family place, family farm, old place, the old homeplace, the home place, home place farm

 ★ "The old homeplace" is more than a house - it’s a symbol of family roots, land, and memory.
 Even after folks move away, they’ll still point to the homeplace as *where they’re from.* ★